 Because history proves that the church missed the mark on so many other issues I was not willing to continue to believe we shouldn’t affirm same-sex marriage.
 I suggest the evidence was too heavily biased by our previously held belief that it was a sin, that bias definitely influenced my previous understanding.

 It’s a matter of which lens you choose to look through when you’re looking at the evidence, and how you choose to respond to how God’s spirit is moving.
 Our God isn’t dead.
 He still influences how his word is revealed to us.

 Obviously, I believe that God’s spirit is moving us to shift away from our traditional biases on this, to use a different lens.
 I pray that the lens I’m using has a Jesus centric focus.
 It’s important for me to believe that.

 Whatever we believe about same-sex marriage, we could be wrong.
 We could be wrong on many other things too, and probably are.
-I’d rather err on the side of grace towards my LGBT brothers and sisters than against them.
+I’d rather err on the side of grace towards my LGBTQ brothers and sisters than against them.

 I want to reiterate my call for all of us who follow Jesus to extend grace to all as we continue to wrestle with this theology.